garrandall/popular-music-data/tracks/untouchable-eminem.md

 To the sixties, having black skin is risky
 'Cause this keeps happening
-Throughout history, African-Americans have been treated like shit And I admit, there have been times where it's been embarrassin' to be a...
+Throughout history, African-Americans have been treated like shit And I admit, there have been times where it's been embarrassin' to be a

 White boy, white boy, you're a rockstar